USDA WASDE: How accurate are the estimates?

 USDA WASDE vs. CropProphet

-We already mentioned that August 12, 2019, USDA U.S. corn yield forecast was significantly different from CropProphet suggesting substantially different supply estimates.
+We already mentioned that on August 12, 2019, USDA U.S. corn yield forecast was significantly different from CropProphet suggesting substantially different supply estimates.
 The chart below shows the history of the differences between August USDA and CropProphet forecasts on the day of the August WASDE release.

 The largest difference occurs in 1993 when USDA was 13.8 bpa higher than CropProphet.
 The graph also reveals that the August WASDE corn yield forecast and the CropProphet corn yield forecast are usually different by at least a few bushels per acre.